SelDanilEv/Defender.Portal/README.md

 # Overview

 - Everything is hosted on my home server, ensuring 24/7 availability (barring any power outages).
-If something is broken, please let me know at my personal email: sdanilev@gmail.com.
+If something is broken, please let me know at my email: sdanilev@gmail.com.
 - Hosting is managed using Docker and Docker Compose.
 - Authorization between all services is handled via JWT tokens with role-based access control.
 The roles include Guest, User, Admin, and SuperAdmin.
 - The portal includes administrative pages for Admin and SuperAdmin roles to manage users, their wallets, and more.
-- HTTP calls are used for service communication, as the initial idea was to make all services open for public use.
+- HTTP calls are used for service communication, as the initial idea was to open all services for public use.
 HTTP API with OpenAPI specification is the best option for this.
-- For transaction reliability, a custom message broker based on MongoDB is used.
+- A custom message broker based on MongoDB is used for transaction reliability.
+- The front-end is fully responsive, and optimized for mobile phones, laptops, and large screens.
-- The frontend is built using React with MUI components, chosen for their aesthetic appeal and comprehensive documentation.
+- The front end is built using React with MUI components, chosen for their aesthetic appeal and comprehensive documentation.
 - Google authorization is implemented for faster account creation and login.
 - This is the third version of the ecosystem, with significant architectural improvements over the first two attempts.
 - About half of the services are not used by the BFF and were created to simplify system management.
-- The frontend includes localization support, allowing users who are not proficient in English, such as my parents, to use it easily.
-Adding more languages is straightforward and can be done with minimal effort.
+- The front end includes localization support, allowing users who are not proficient in English, such as my parents, to use it easily.
+Adding more languages is straightforward and requires minimal effort.
 - The entire project was developed during my weekends and some evenings.
 - A service template has been created to streamline the process of developing new services, ensuring consistency and adherence to best practices across the ecosystem.
 - The ecosystem integrates with two third-party services: one for sending emails and another for retrieving historical exchange rates.